allure-framework/allure-js/packages/allure-jest/README.md

 ## Installation

-Use your favorite node package manager to install required packages:
+Use your favorite node package manager to install the package:

 ```shell
 npm add -D allure-jest